oqyh/cs2-Kill-Sound-GoldKingZ/README.md

   //If KS_EnableQuakeSounds Enabled Do You Like To Disable Quake Sounds On WarmUp?
   "KS_DisableQuakeSoundsOnWarmUp": false,

+  //If KS_EnableQuakeSounds Do You Like To Reset Kill Streaks On Every Round?
+  "KS_ResetKillStreakOnEveryRound": false,

+//-----------------------------------------------------------------------------------

+  //Do You Like To Add Freeze On Open Menu Option In The Menu?
+  "KS_AddMenu_FreezeOnOpenMenu": true,

+  //Do You Like To Add Sound HeadShot Kill Option In The Menu?
+(To Disable Make It Empty Like This "") "KS_AddMenu_HeadShotKillSoundPath": "sounds/GoldKingZ/Training/bell_normal.vsnd_c",

+  //Do You Like To Add Sound BodyShot Kill Option In The Menu?
+(To Disable Make It Empty Like This "") "KS_AddMenu_BodyKillSoundPath": "sounds/GoldKingZ/Training/timer_bell.vsnd_c",

+  //Do You Like To Add Sound HeadShot Hit Option In The Menu?
+(To Disable Make It Empty Like This "") "KS_AddMenu_HeadShotHitSoundPath": "sounds/GoldKingZ/Training/bell_impact.vsnd_c",

-  //If You Want To Disable Any Make it Empty Like This ""
+  //Do You Like To Add Sound BodyShot Hit Option In The Menu?
+(To Disable Make It Empty Like This "") "KS_AddMenu_BodyHitSoundPath": "sounds/GoldKingZ/Training/timer_bell.vsnd_c",
-  //Sound HeadShot Kill
-  "KS_HeadShotKillSoundPath": "sounds/GoldKingZ/Training/bell_normal.vsnd_c",

-  //Sound BodyShot Kill
-  "KS_BodyKillSoundPath": "sounds/GoldKingZ/Training/timer_bell.vsnd_c",

-  //Sound HeadShot Hit
-  "KS_HeadShotHitSoundPath": "sounds/GoldKingZ/Training/bell_impact.vsnd_c",

-  //Sound BodyShot Hit
-  "KS_BodyHitSoundPath": "sounds/GoldKingZ/Training/timer_bell.vsnd_c",
+  //Do You Like To Add Quake Sounds Toggle Option In The Menu?
+  "KS_AddMenu_QuakeSoundsToggle": true,

+  //Do You Like To Add Quake Center Message Toggle Option In The Menu?
+  "KS_AddMenu_QuakeCenterMessageToggle": true,

+  //Do You Like To Add Quake Chat Message Toggle Option In The Menu?
+  "KS_AddMenu_QuakeChatMessageToggle": true,

+//-----------------------------------------------------------------------------------
   //Default Value Of FreezeOnOpenMenu "KS_FreezeOnOpenMenuDefaultValue": true,